 Senior Personnel: Kranthi Varala, NYU Center for Genomics & Systems Biology

 2. Intellectual merit of the proposed activity.
 Our vision is to enable Systems Biology studies across plant species by sustaining our VirtualPlant project.
-The VirtualPlant software platform (www.virtualplant.org) was developed under an NSF Arabidopsis 2010 Grant (DBI-0445666) and includes tools for data analysis, integration and visualization such as the Arabidopsis multinetwork data, [missing word(s) here] analysis, and other data integration tools [1].
+The VirtualPlant software platform (www.virtualplant.org) was developed under an NSF Arabidopsis 2010 Grant (DBI-0445666) and includes tools for data analysis, integration and visualization such as the Arabidopsis multinetwork data, expression and network analysis, and data integration tools [1].
 VirtualPlant has played an integral part in enabling plant systems biology research in many plant labs around the world.
 Our recent expansion of VirtualPlant to include important crops, such as Rice and Maize, will allow the platform to reach a much wider community of plant biologists, and will, through comparisons to Arabidopsis, support translational research through this sustaining grant.
 For example, VirtualPlant can allow researchers to predict how an interacting network of genes/products in crop genomes will react as a system in response to an environmental change or genetic modifications.
-As demonstrated in the case study (Section 2), we are able to achieve this ambitious goal by using VirtualPlant for Maize by using data from a maize experiment, incorporating the Arabidopsis multinetwork, and using homology.
-The results of such analyses generate a set of testable hypotheses for translational studies in future experiments.
-Creation of a VirtualPlant database and interface for a new species is now semi-automated, allowing us to extend VirtualPlant to many more species such as Medicago truncatula and Glycine max, and other crop genomes that come on line in the near future.
+As demonstrated in the case study (Section 2), we are able to achieve this ambitious goal by using VirtualPlant for Maize based on data from a maize experiment, the Arabidopsis multinetwork, and homology.
+The results of such analyses generate a set of testable hypotheses across species.
+Creation of a VirtualPlant database and interface for a new species is now semi-automated, allowing us to extend VirtualPlant to many more species such as Medicago truncatula and Glycine max, and other crop genomes as they come on line in the near future.
 We divide the work into three sections:

 Section 1: Scientific value of Virtual Plant to enabling Systems Biology studies within the plant genomics community.
 Virtual Plant enables seamless integration of data and tools into a single operating environment.
 The “Gene Cart” enables researchers to store results, enabling iterative cycles of analysis, a highlight of Systems Biology research.
 VP’s Biologist Friendly GUIs enable plant biologists, with no computer training to analyze their genomic data providing biological insights.
 Since its publication in Feb 2010, VirtualPlant and its tools have been cited more than 50 times.
 In Section 1, we demonstrate how the community is using VirtualPlant and highlight the diverse profile of our user base.
-VP currently has 1,033 registered users from 42 different countries spanning academe and industry.
+VP currently has 1,033 registered users from 42 different countries spanning academia and industry.

 Section 2.
 VirtualPlant: Enabling Translational Research.
-Section 2 describes a case study of how a Maize researcher can use VirtualPlant to build a hypothesis regarding nitrogen-responsive gene networks by transferring knowledge from Arabidopsis to Maize.
+Section 2 describes a case study of how a Maize researcher can use VirtualPlant to build a hypothesis regarding nitrogen-responsive gene networks in Maize partly by transferring knowledge from Arabidopsis to Maize.
 With the advent of Next-gen sequencing, we expect an increase in the amount of experimental data from crop species.
 We already have VirtualPlant operational for Arabidopsis, Maize and Rice.
 Part of this sustaining grant will be to update and maintain the data and annotations.
-Since we have semi-automated the induction of new species from Phytozome, it is easy to enable VirtualPlant to readily support crop genomes including Soy, and other important genomes such as Brassica, Medicago, Grape, Tomato, Sorghum, and Poplar.
+Since we have semi-automated the induction of new species from Phytozome, VirtualPlant can readily support crop genomes including Soy, and other important genomes such as Brassica, Medicago, Grape, Tomato, Sorghum, and Poplar.